xavctn/img2table/README.md

 ### OCR <a name="ocr"></a>

 `img2table` provides an interface for several OCR services and tools in order to parse table content.<br>
-If possible (i.e for searchable PDF), PDF text will be extracted directly from the file and the OCR service/tool will not be called.
+If possible (i.e for native PDF), PDF text will be extracted directly from the file and the OCR service/tool will not be called.

 <details>
 <summary>Tesseract<a name="tesseract"></a></summary>